Fanjove Private Island Lodge is located on the remote Fanjove Island 20 miles off Tanzania.

-Our viewWe were incredibly taken by Fanjove’s beautiful white beaches, abundance of wildlife and privacy, which is increasingly harder to find on mainland Zanzibar.
+Our viewWe were incredibly taken by Fanjove's beautiful white beaches, abundance of wildlife and privacy, which is increasingly harder to find on mainland Zanzibar.
 The lodge is simple, but well done – anything more luxurious would feel completely out of place on the island.
-Don’t come expecting manicured lawns and swimming pools, instead enjoy exploring the rockpools and cliffs exposed at low tide, and watching the birds and crabs rest on the beach when the tide is high.
-This is a really exciting addition to Tanzania’s coastline which allows guests to have a relaxing private-island experience, without the hefty price-tag that usually accompanies such an experience.
+Don't come expecting manicured lawns and swimming pools; instead enjoy exploring the rock pools and cliffs exposed at low tide, and watch the birds and crabs rest on the beach when the tide is high.
+This is a really exciting addition to Tanzania's coastline which allows guests to have a relaxing private-island experience, without the hefty price-tag that usually accompanies such an experience.

 Ideal length of stay: Stay here for 4–7 days so you can properly relax.

 Directions: Reaching Fanjove Island is an adventure!
-Songo Songo Archipelago is a 20-minute flight from Mafia (about 40 minute’s flight from Dar es Salaam).
-You then hop onto a little scooter with a cart for a quick ten-minute drive to the shore where you board a boat to Fanjove.
-The crossing can vary depending on the wind and the tides.
-From June to October, the wind is higher and the seas can be a little rough and choppy.
-They were just in the process of buying a speedboat on our last visit (June 2013) and so this should make the crossing much simpler and cut the journey time to around 30 minutes.
-You may be required to wade out to the boat a little if the tide is out.
+Songo Songo Archipelago is a 20-minute flight from Mafia (about 40 minute's flight from Dar es Salaam).
+You then hop onto a little scooter with a cart for a quick ten-minute drive to the shore where you board a boat to Fanjove The crossing can vary depending on the wind and the tides.
+If the conditions are calm then you will probably travel by speedboat – this takes around half an hour.
+From June to October, the wind is higher and the seas can be a little rough and choppy in this instance you will cross in a much larger (and slower) boat which takes about an hour.
+Please note - you may be required to wade out to the boat a little if the tide is out.